padogrid/bundle-none-tutorial-padogrid/README.md

 stop_cluster -all
 ```

-19. Group clusters
+## 19. Group clusters

-A typical system architecture is comprised of a number of product clusters.
-Instead of managing clusters individually, you can also manage a single group that contains one or more clusters.
+A typical system architecture is comprised of a number of clusters.
+Instead of managing clusters individually, you can also manage them in a single group.
 This is achieved by creating a group and adding clusters to the group.

 Let's create a group called, `datagrid` that contains the `myhz` and `mygeode` clusters.